fbpx

 For supported PC and console games and latest consoles support, pls check list here https://www.simracingstudio.com/console

-We have SDK/API to send telemetry data or motion commands from Unity3D, Unreal or other software such as Python script to SimRacingStudio (software we use to operate motion platforms) https://gitlab.com/simracingstudio/srsapi
+We have SDK/API to send telemetry data or motion commands from Unity3D, Unreal, or other software, such as Python script, to SimRacingStudio (software we use to operate motion platforms).
+You can find more information at SimRacingStudio API.
+It should be an easy and faster approach.

-Customer References and demo systems ?
+• 18.
+Customer References and demo systems?

-Our products have been available since 2015, with many independent reviews online and here: https://dofreality.com/reviews/
+Our products have been available since 2015, with many independent reviews online and herehttps://dofreality.com/reviews/

 Here are some of our customers: